 - Mid-State Technical College Serves its community by providing lifelong learning opportunities which enhance the personal and economic well-being of individuals and businesses.

-The teacher population of 167 teachers has stayed relatively flat over five years.
+The teacher population of 258 teachers has grown by 41% over five years.

 |Mid-State Technical College||(WI) Community College Avg.|

 |Carnegie Classification||Associate's Colleges: High Vocational & Technical-Mixed Traditional/Nontraditional||Associate's Colleges: High Vocational & Technical-Mixed Traditional/Nontraditional|